-South Africa is the largest producer of manganese in the world, we spoke to CEO Thembelani Gantsho about being front and centre in the mining industry’s subsector
+South Africa is the largest producer of manganese in the world.
+We spoke to CEO of Kudumane Manganese Resources, Thembelani Gantsho, about being front and centre in the mining industry’s subsector.

 “Manganese mining is not a sunset industry, but rather a sunrise one.”